ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 `elk` uses the Ent [Extension API](https://entgo.io/docs/extensions) to integrate with Ent’s code-generation.
-This requires that we use the `entc` (ent codegen) package as described [here](https://entgo.io/docs/code-gen#use-entc-as-a-package).
+This requires that we use the `entc` (ent codegen) package as described [here](https://entgo.io/docs/code-gen#use-entc-as-a-package) to generate code for our project.
 Follow the next two steps to enable it and to configure Ent to work with the `elk` extension:

 1\.
 Create a new Go file named `ent/entc.go` and paste the following content: